-These pilot projects integrate with existing health care resources and utilize the unique skills of paramedics and their availability 24 hours per day, seven days per week.
+These pilot projects integrate with existing health care resources and utilize the unique skills of paramedics and their availability 24 hours per day, 7 days per week.
 The pilot projects have not displaced any other health professionals.
 Instead, they have demonstrated that community paramedics can collaborate with physicians, nurses, behavioral health professionals, and social services workers to fill gaps in the health and social services safety net.
-The community paramedics operate at all times under medical control, either directly or by protocols developed by physicians experienced in EMS and emergency care.
+The community paramedics operate at all times under medical control - either directly or by protocols developed by physicians experienced in EMS and emergency care.

 Research conducted to date indicates that community paramedicine programs are improving the effectiveness and efficiency of the health care system.
 Findings from this research also suggest that the benefits of community paramedicine programs grow as they mature, solidify partnerships, and find their optimal structure and niche within a community.
 The evaluation of HWPP #173 yields consistent findings for six of the seven community paramedicine concepts tested.
-All of the post-discharge, frequent 911 users, DOT for TB, hospice, and alternate destination - mental health projects have been in operation for at least two and a half years and have improved patients' well-being and, in most cases, have potentially increased health care value by yielding potential savings for payers and other parts of the health care system.
-Findings regarding outcomes of a project testing the sixth concept, alternate destination - sobering center, suggest that this project is also benefitting patients and the health care system over the course of its first 14 months.
-The seventh concept, alternate destination - urgent care, shows potential but further research involving a larger volume of patients transported to urgent care centers with wider ranges of services and expanded hours is needed to draw definitive conclusions.
+The Post-Discharge - Short-term Follow-Up, Frequent EMS User, Directly Observed Therapy for Tuberculosis, Hospice, Alternate Destination - Mental Health, and Alternate Destination - Sobering Center projects have improved patients' well-being and, in most cases, have potentially increased health care value by yielding potential savings for payers and other parts of the health care system.
+The seventh concept, Alternate Destination - Urgent Care, shows potential, but further research involving a larger volume of patients transported to urgent care centers with wider ranges of services and expanded hours is needed to draw definitive conclusions.

-If California implements community paramedicine on a broader scale, the current EMS system design is well suited to utilize the results of these pilot programs to optimize the design and implementation of proposed programs and to assure effectiveness and patient safety.
-The two-tiered system enables cities and counties to design and administer community paramedicine programs to meet local needs while both local and state oversight and regulation ensure patient safety.
+If California implements community paramedicine on a broader scale, the current EMS system design is well suited to utilize the results of these pilot programs to optimize the design and implementation of proposed programs and to ensure effectiveness and patient safety.
+The two-tiered system enables cities and counties to design and administer community paramedicine programs to meet local needs, while both local and state oversight and regulation ensure patient safety.